Muir Woods National Monument

 How was Muir Woods spared the ax?
 Concerned about the decline of these ancient redwood forests in 1905, California Congressman William Kent purchased 611 acres of redwood-forested land from the Tamalpais Land and Water Company for $45,000.

-In the aftermath of the 1906 earthquake and fire, San Francisco desperately needed building material and the land where Muir Woods stands today was near to be condemned for logging.
+In the aftermath of the 1906 earthquake and fire, San Francisco desperately needed building material and the land where Muir Woods stands today was nearly condemned for logging.
 Kent wanted to save the last remaining old growth redwood forest in the area, so he donated it to the Federal government so that it would be protected under the Antiquities Act.
 President Franklin D. Roosevelt made it official in January of 1908 when he declared the land a national monument.

 Today, the monument’s 559 acres of old-growth redwoods are part of the Golden Gate National Recreation Area.